 Is the K40 Platinum100 Worth It?

 For example, the Uniden DFR9 ($235) shares the same detection platform, but the Platinum100 costs twice the price.
 To be fair, it does add MultaRadar detection which is nice.
 You do oddly lose RLC/speedcam alerting capabilities, but you gain the ability to tie into K40’s laser jammers or remote control.
-I’ve found K40’s laser jammers to be the worst performing on their market and personally I think $180 for a wireless remote control that duplicates the buttons already available on the detector doesn’t make a whole lot of sense.
+I’ve found K40’s laser jammers to be the worst performing on their market and personally I think $160 for a wireless remote control (or $90 if bundled with the detector) that duplicates the buttons already available on the detector doesn’t make a whole lot of sense.

 Alternatively you can pick up a Uniden R3 ($300) and save $170.
 The R3 adds in the MRCD support, plus it also offers longer range than the K40, better BSM filtering, RLC/speedcam alerts, and you still save a bunch of cash.